dalane/addiction/README.md

 var foo = new Foo(bar);
 ```

-### Why use dependency injection
+### Why use dependency injection?

 The reason why you should use dependency injection is that it offers: flexibility, reusability and testability.

 #### Flexibility

 Your objects are no longer bound to one explicit class.
-You can provide whatever service object you want as long as it
+As your application evolves you can provide whatever service object you want (as long as it
-implements the same interface that the client object depends on.
+implements the same interface that the client object depends on).

 #### Reusability